 \subsection{Noncommutative Atiyah-Ward ansatz solutions for $G=GL(2)$}

 {}From now on, we restrict ourselves to $G=GL(2)$.
-In this case, we can take a simple ansatz for the Patching matrix $P$, which is called the {Atiyah-Ward} ansatz in commutative case \cite{AtWa}.
+For this gauge group, we can take a simple ansatz for the Patching matrix $P$, which is called the {\it Atiyah-Ward ansatz} in the commutative case \cite{AtWa}.
 Noncommutative generalization of this ansatz is straightforward and actually leads to a solution of the factorization problem.
-The $l$-th order noncommutative Atiyah-Ward ansatz is specified by the following form of the patching matrix up to constant matrix action from both sides ($l=0,1,2,\cdots$):
+The $l$-th order noncommutative Atiyah-Ward ansatz is specified by the following form of the patching matrix up to constant matrix actions from both sides ($l=0,1,2,\cdots$):

 We note that $P$ satisfies eq. \eqref{hol} and hence, the Laurent expansion of $\Delta$ w.r.t. $\zeta$